Posts Tagged ‘Union Violence’

-New Mexico taxpayers are at the mercy of public employee monopoly bargaining agreements which forced Bernalillo County officials to keep a corrections officer whose victims were awarded almost $1 million as…
+New Mexicotaxpayers are at the mercy of public employee monopoly bargaining agreements which forced Bernalillo County officials to keep a corrections officer whose victims were awarded almost $1 million as settlement to 3 of his alleged victims.
+The Editorial Board of the Albuquerque Journal provide the story.
+This editorial has been modified.
+An earlier version…

 Read MoreNILRR Weekly Newsclips, March 21, 2014